 As parents or caregivers, it is up to us to ensure our toddlers and kids have healthy teeth.
 If we allow them to neglect their gums, it can lead to gingivitis, periodontitis, loose teeth, and decay, all of which are serious problems that will only get worse over time.

-- As soon as you notice your child’s teeth emerging, begin brushing them right away.
-Start with toothpaste that does not have fluoride in it as most kids will not understand the concept of spitting out toothpaste right away.
-It’s important to teach your child how to brush firmly so that food particles are removed but gentle enough where their gums will not become damaged.
+As soon as you notice your child’s teeth emerging, begin brushing them right away.
+Start with toothpaste that does not have fluoride in it as most kids will not understand the concept of spitting out the toothpaste right away.
+It’s important to teach your child how to brush firmly, so that food particles are removed but gentle enough where their gums will not become damaged.

 Upper Fort Dental in downtown Winnipeg is a great place for both children and adults as their family dentists can take care of all of your dentistry needs.
 For a healthy mouth and beautiful smile, call them today!